-With the global economy in the gutter it is becoming more and more apparent the Federal Reserve is going to be patient in raising interest rates for years to come.
-Because of this monetary policy, it’s still a challenge for savers to create yield.
+With markets churning and persistent low interest rates (despite recent action by the Fed), it’s a challenge for savers to create yield.
 That said, there is an alternative way to create yield against your stock holdings: sell covered calls, which is exactly the strategy we use at Cabot Profit Booster.

 How to Sell Covered Calls